 Pesticides impact on human health

 The World Health Organisation (WHO) estimates that over 350,000 people die every year from acute pesticide poisoning.
-This figure does not include deaths from cancer or other chronic diseases caused by pesticide exposure.
-Furthermore, the WHO estimates that long-term exposure may result in upwards of 750,000 people suffering from specific chronic defects and cancers each year.
+Moreover, this figure does not include deaths from cancer or other chronic diseases caused by pesticide exposure.
+In addition, the WHO estimates that long-term exposure may result in upwards of 750,000 people suffering from specific chronic defects and cancers each year.
 This number refers to developing countries alone.
 Additionally, the Centre for Pesticide Suicide Prevention (CPSP) states that 15-20% of all suicides is by pesticide self-poisoning.